Do you know who people visits your website every day and where they come from?

 Metric: Behavior > Site Content > All Pages

-Rework the content to bring the page more focus and increase overall interest.
+Rewrite the content to bring the page more focus and increase overall interest.
+Create headers with keywords, section content and incorporate bullet points.

-The ultimate goal of any marketing strategy is to get a customer to complete an action that is crucial to your overall business success.
+The ultimate goal of any marketing strategy is to provide value to your customers and help them with their needs.
+Customers who complete certain actions indicates they are searching for additional information could be converted down the pipeline.
 This conversion typically has a specific call-to-action.
-It could be to subscribe to your newsletter, download an ebook PDF or buy a product from your ecommerce website.
+It could be to subscribe to your newsletter, download an ebook PDF or buy a product from your e-commerce website.

 You can track your conversions thru Google Analytics: